simonnordberg/simonnordberg.github.io/resume.md

   <p>
     I have spent the past 20 years in software development in various roles and environments.
 I have started several companies.
 I have been a startup CTO.
 I have been an individual contributor and a manager.
-I have been a consultant working with product companies in a wide range of industries.
-If I am to go by the feedback I get, I am also a trusted leader with strong people and strategic leadership skills.
+I have been a consultant working with companies in a wide range of industries.
+I have worked in product companies and agencies.
+If I am to go by the feedback I get; I am a trusted leader with strong people and strategic leadership skills.
   </p>
   <p>
     I love learning and improving.
-I have come to appreciate this as one of my core qualities.
+I have come to acknowledge this as one of my core qualities.
 I am able to quickly get up to speed and be productive in a new environment.
   </p>
   <p>